Bright Colors in UI Design: Benefits and Pitfalls

 - Complementary.
 It is the mix of colors placed in front of each other on the color wheel and it aims to produce high contrast.

 - Split-Complementary.
 This scheme works similarly to the previous one but it employs more colors.
-For instance, if you choose the blue color, you need to take two others which are adjacent to its opposite color meaning yellow and red.
+For instance, if you choose the blue color, you need to take the other two colors, which are adjacent to its opposite color, meaning yellow and red.

 - Triadic.
 It is based on three separate colors that are equidistant on the color wheel.
 Professionals recommend to use one color as a dominant, the others as accents.